-The Modeller’s design focuses on simplifying the process of creating a modelled data source and clarifies the relationship between your raw data and the model you will create based on that data.
+The Modeller’s design focuses on simplifying the process of creating a modelled data source and clarifies the relationship between your raw data and the modelled data source you will create based on that data.

 - The data in a modelled data source is always represented in a tabular (versus tree-structured) format, making your data easier to understand and visualize.
 The relationship between tabular columns in the data source and columns in the Modeller’s preview area is more obvious than when using tree data.

-- Most of the data manipulation, including combining data with multiple sheets into one table, is performed in the model, streamlining and simplifying Klip building in the Klip Editor.
+- Most of the data manipulation, including combining data with multiple sheets into one table, is performed in the Modeller, streamlining and simplifying Klip building in the Klip Editor.